Takahashi, a Town of Pure Water and Heart

 Bicchu Matsuyama Castle

-This castle, an Important Cultural Property of Japan, is located on a mountain and thus its keep is located at the highest altitude of all castles in Japan.
-In autumn, a beautiful sea of clouds surrounds the area, giving rise to the name “the castle in heaven.”
+This castle, an Important Cultural Property of Japan, is the only castle in Japan which is located on the mountain and retains the castle keep.
+In autumn, a beautiful sea of clouds surrounds the area, giving rise to the name “the Castle in Sky.”

 Ishibiya-cho Furusato Village